-3 Reasons Why Baby Journals Make Excellent Gifts for Newborns
+3 Reasons Why Journals Make Excellent Newborn Gifts

 Other than the fact that Baby Journals are great ways to encourage a culture of memory-keeping, there are numerous benefits of keeping one, especially in the younger years of your child’s development.
 Documenting your journey with your child, as well as your child’s journey, can help to create a better developmental pattern for them, and a strong bond between mother and child.
 As opposed to your pregnancy being a flurry of emotions and hectic days, a Baby Journal can keep you grounded and more clear-headed on your journey with your little one.
 Plus, it’s such a cute way to look back on your memories with your child once they’re older.
 Baby Journals also help in stress management for new mothers, promoting better mental health and in turn, boosting your physical resilience.
 You might think that keeping a Baby Journal is just another additional chore, and is just another cause for your to-do list to get longer, but it has been proven that Baby Journals can be beneficial to mother and child.
 Particularly because a Baby Journal can help you in multiple phases of your child’s growth.